mswarnendu/number-guessing-game/README.md

 # Number Guesser Game

 ## Description
-This is a simply Python game where you input a lower and upper bound, from which you have to guess a randomly generated number between that bount
+This is a simple Python game where you input a lower and upper bound, and try to guess a randomly generated number within that range.
+The player can choose to continue playing or not, and the best score will be displayed after the game ends.
+Scores do not save after every run

 ## How to Run
 1. Make sure Python is installed